Fire Prevention & Safety

 - Don't clutter your home with combustible materials, especially around your hot water heater and furnace.

-- Buy and install smoke detectors.
+- Buy and install smoke alarms.
 They can alert you to a fire in time for you to escape.

-- Place smoke detectors in central locations on every level of your home, in every bedroom, and in the hall outside your bedrooms.
+- Place smoke alarms in central locations on every level of your home, in every bedroom, and in the hall outside your bedrooms.

-- Don't place a smoke detector too close to the kitchen.
+- Don't place a smoke alarms too close to the kitchen.
 Cooking can trigger a false alarm.

-- Change batteries in your detectors when you change your clocks in spring and fall.
+- Change batteries in your alarms when you change your clocks in spring and fall.

-- Keep your detectors free of dust and cobwebs.
+- Keep your alarms free of dust and cobwebs.

-- Do not paint your smoke detector (it renders it useless).
+- Do not paint your smoke alarm (it renders it useless).

 - Vacuum your smoke alarms once a month, keeping clear of dust and cobwebs, to ensure its sensitivity.